-The rational method, introduced about 150 yr ago and credited either to Mulvaney (1851) or to Kuichling (1889) (Chow, 1964, 14-16), is still being used widely around the world today for flood peak estimation in small ungauged basins and for the design of urban storm drainage systems.
+The rational method, introduced about 150 years ago and credited either to Mulvaney (1851) or to Kuichling (1889) (Chow, 1964, Ch.
+14, p.
+6), is still being used widely around the world today for flood peak estimation in small ungauged basins and for the design of urban storm drainage systems.
 An important reason for this method's attractiveness to hydrologists and to authorities alike is certainly its simplicity: the model consists of the single equation

-$$Q{\rm p} = C \ i \ A$$
+$$Q{\rm p} = CiA. \tag{1}$$

-This equation purports to estimate the peak discharge Q_p from a drainage basin of area A - the "loss" characteristics of which (infiltration etc.) are (supposedly) encapsulated in the constant dimensionless runoff coefficient C - when the drainage basin receives a gross rainfall of constant intensity i over a time period at least equal to the basin's time of concentration t_c .
+This equation purports to estimate the peak discharge $Q_p$ from a drainage basin of area A - the "loss" characteristics of which (infiltration etc.) are (supposedly) encapsulated in the constant dimensionless runoff coefficient C - when the drainage basin receives a gross rainfall of constant intensity i over a time period at least equal to the basin's time of concentration $t_c$ .

-Application of the rational formula involves the taks of selecting an appropriate C value and specifying the rainfall intensity for use with an intensity-duration-frequency curve i(T,d) (henceforth referred to as ombrian curve, from the Greek word for rain, ombros), T being the return period of a uniformly distributed rainfall of intensity i and duration d.
+Application of the rational formula involves the task of selecting an appropriate C value and specifying the rainfall intensity for use with an intensity-duration-frequency curve i(T, d) (henceforth referred to as the ombrian curve, from the Greek word for rain, ombros), T being the return period of a uniformly distributed rainfall of intensity i and duration d.
 Since that duration is equal to the time of concentration, the latter quantity must be estimated as well.
 The implementation of the rational method is based on the following procedure:

-- (a) fitting a statistical model to a sample of observed rainfall maxima, resolved to - temporal scales ranging from few minutes to one day or more, and derivation of the ombrian curve i(T, d); - (b) estimating the time of concentration t_c of the basin, by using one of the many regional formulas available from the literature, and setting the rainfall duration d equal to t_c ; - (c) computing a point-intensity of rainfall, via the ombrian curve, which is then adjusted for application on the basin area by multiplication with a suitable areal reduction factor; - (d) specifying a runoff coefficient from tabulated values that are related to the physiographic characteristics of the basin; and - (e) evaluating Eq.
+- a. fitting a statistical model to a sample of observed rainfall maxima, resolved to temporal scales ranging from few minutes to one day or more, and derivation of the ombrian curve i(T, d); - b. estimating the time of concentration $t_c$ of the basin, by using one of the many regional formulas available from the literature, and setting the rainfall duration d equal to $t_c$ ; - c. computing a point intensity of rainfall, via the ombrian curve, which is then adjusted for application on the basin area by multiplication with a suitable areal reduction factor; - d. specifying a runoff coefficient from tabulated values that are related to the physiographic characteristics of the basin; and - e. evaluating Eq.
 (1).

 The rational method's elementary concept and the simplicity of Eq.
-(1) often mislead towards a recipe-like application.
-In reality, however, all steps of the procedure described above involve critical assumptions and estimations for which a number of open research questions still exist.
+(1) often misleadingly prompt towards a recipe-like application.
+In reality, however, all steps of the procedure described above involve critical assumptions and estimations for which a number of open research questions exist.
 These issues are synoptically described below.